hoangthanhtung1910/php-rsmq/README.md

 A lightweight message queue for PHP that requires no dedicated queue server.
 Just a Redis server.
 See [smrchy/rsmq](https://github.com/smrchy/rsmq) for more information.

-A fork of [eislambey/php-rsmq](https://github.com/eislambey/php-rsmq) that uses predis.
+This is a fork of [eislambey/php-rsmq](https://github.com/eislambey/php-rsmq) that uses predis.

 ## Installation
     composer require andrewbreksa/rsmq